Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Fits

 We display the parameter space of the model in Fig.~\ref{fig:param_space}.

 One should interpret the left-hand panel as testing the joint compatibility of measurements between different categories of observable in the model.
-We see, since the regions of acceptable fit (defined here to be $p-$value greater than {}.05) overlap, there is parameter space where each constraint is compatible with every category.
+We see that nowhere does the `quarks' category of $p-$value exceed {}.05.
+However, the LFU and LEP2 constraints are compatible in a significant part of parameter space.
 The right-hand panel should be interpreted as parameter constraints upon the model, \emph{assuming that the $3B_3-L_e-2L_\mu$ model hypothesis is correct}.
 Here, we see that the constraints from the `quarks' category of observable is more-or-less compatible with the LFU constraints.
 The LEP-2 constraints cut off the global fit contour at the top-right hand side, for larger $g_{Z^\prime}/M_{Z^\prime}$.
 The $B_s-\overline{B_s}$ mixing constraint cuts off the global-fit region at the lower left-hand side.
 A curved region at the bottom right-hand side of the plot has too large flavour changing effects in general for \flavio\ to return a numerical answer, which explains why some of the constraints (notably from LEP-2) are bounded there.
 Such regions are highly ruled out by flavour measurements anyway.
+From the left-most plot, we conclude that the model does not describe the `quarks' category of data as predicted by \flavio\ well.
+This could be due to: problems in experimental measurements or problems in \flavio{}'s theoretical predictions or indeed the model being incorrect (although not nearly as incorrect as the SM!)

 We show the pulls of some observables of interest in Fig.~\ref{fig:obs}.
-We see that although the $3B_3-L_e-2L_\mu$ model fits $B_s-\overline{B_s}$ mixing (as measured by $\Delta m_s$), $BR(B_s \rightarrow \mu^+\mu^-)$ and $R_{K^\ast}(1.1, 6)$ less well than the SM, it ameliorates the fit to more of the other observables.
+We see that although the $3B_3-L_e-2L_\mu$ model fits $B_s-\overline{B_s}$ mixing (as measured by $\Delta m_s$), and $R_{K^\ast}(1.1, 6)$ less well than the SM, it ameliorates the fit to more of the other observables.
 Various bins of $BR(B_s \rightarrow \phi \mu^+\mu^-)$, whilst fitting \emph{better} than in the SM, are still far from optimal (the egregious one being 3$\sigma$ between 2.5 and 4 GeV$^2$ in di-muon invariant mass squared).
-This goes some way to confirming the assertion in the discussion of Fig.~\ref{fig:best_fit_props} that the fit to the `quarks' category of observable, although acceptable, is far from perfect.
+This goes some way to confirming the assertion in the discussion of Fig.~\ref{fig:best_fit_props}: that the fit to the `quarks' category of observable is far from perfect.